-- 1. Essays will not be accepted after the due date unless prior arrangements have been approved by the Professor.
+1. Essays will not be accepted after the due date unless prior arrangements have been approved by the Professor.
 Penalties of 10% per day late may be applicable in these cases.
 All essays must be typed, double-spaced, and stapled together.
 Assignments not meeting these criteria will not be accepted.
-No essay may be submitted by e-mail. - 2.
-Quizzes cannot be made up, but in the case of a verifiable medical emergency, with official doctor's note, may be excused. - 3.
-The reading outline is subject to change according to time constraints and other considerations; therefore, students are responsible for any changes that are announced in class whether they are in attendance or not.
+No essay may be submitted by e-mail.

+2. Quizzes cannot be made up, but in the case of a verifiable medical emergency, with official doctor's note, may be excused.

+3. The reading outline is subject to change according to time constraints and other considerations; therefore, students are responsible for any changes that are announced in class whether they are in attendance or not.
-\All assignments will be discussed thoroughly in class, and guideline handouts will be distributed in class and made available on Moodle.

-- 4. Please keep a copy of all written work.
-In the event of theft or loss, the student is required to submit a duplicate copy. - 5.
-Electronic devices are strictly prohibited during class time.
-Notes must be taken by pen and paper only. (please see college policy at \ below) - 6.
-Students are expected to check the Moodle site for this course before each class to stay informed; in the event of a class cancellation, the announcement will be posted to Moodle. - 7.
-Students are advised to read the College Calendar for the rules regarding Registration, Withdrawals, Academic Misconduct including plagiarism, and Appeals.
+4. Please keep a copy of all written work.
+In the event of theft or loss, the student is required to submit a duplicate copy.

+5. Electronic devices are strictly prohibited during class time.
+Notes must be taken by pen and paper only. (please see college policy at \ below) The participation component (10%) of the overall course grade will be determined using the phone receptacle; students will be required to insert their phones at the beginning of each class in their designated slots to receive the participation/attendance marks.

+6. Students are expected to check the Moodle site for this course before each class to stay informed; in the event of a class cancellation, the announcement will be posted to Moodle.

+7. Students are advised to read the College Calendar for the rules regarding Registration, Withdrawals, Academic Misconduct including plagiarism, and Appeals.